juanjosalco/Jeopardy/README.md

 # Jeopardy
-A Jeopardy game developed on python
+I designed a Jeopardy game with the basis of python that would help mexican children to prepare for the "enlace" test to improve their skills on math, science and lecture.